BoiseState/CS321-resources/projects/README_TEMPLATE.md

 program require user input?
 If so, what does your user need to know about it to use it as quickly as possible?

+## Results

+This section presents timing and other results of the experiments that you were asked to perform as part of the project.

 ## Sources used

 If you used any sources outside of the lecture notes, class lab files,